ConceptJunkie/rpn/README.md

 ## Updates

+### Update - March 7, 2019

+This is embarrassing.
+I just discovered a long-standing bug with the unit conversion code where for some reason it thinks there are 59021.97 seconds in a day.
+I've narrowed the bug down to between the 7.0.0 and 7.1.0 releases.
+This is weird because every other unit conversion I checked, including other conversions with days and seconds work correctly.
+The makeUnits code has been in place for about 3 or 4 years and always seemed to be rock-solid.
+I'll try to push a 7.2.2 in the next few days, or possibly even 7.3.0 depending on what else gets included.

 ### Update - February 26, 2019

 OK, stick a fork in 7.2.0.
 It's done.
 I'd intended to get back to releasing often, but 10 months is not "often".